freckletonj/uniteai/README.md

 ## Granular installs

+If you did `pip install "uniteai[all]"`, ignore this section!

 Still refer to the Quickstart section for the main workflow, such as calling `uniteai_lsp` to get your default config made.

 Your config determines what modules/features are loaded.

 The following makes sure to get your dependencies for each feature.
+This will become more relevant when more community features are added.

 ### Transcription dependencies